This article is brought to you by Credit Service Union’s Visa Everyday Card with numerous benefits and no hidden fees*.

 While some people may avoid credit cards because they may negatively impact their finances, opening a credit card is often the first step to establishing your credit history, which you’ll need if you ever apply for an auto loan, mortgage, or even a home rental.
 The key is to use your credit card responsibly.
 If you are just starting out and are limited to what type of credit card you can open, look into a starter credit card account such as Service Credit Union’s Visa® Everyday Card.

 Both credit and debit cards provide protection against fraud.
 If your card gets lost or stolen, you will not be held liable for fraudulent charges.
 Many financial institutions also make it easy to keep tabs on your card usage with SMS alerts or apps that alert you to your card usage, so you’ll know right away whether someone else is using your card.
-The CardValet app, offered by Service Credit Union, also allows users to set spending limits and control the types of merchandise being purchased with a debit or credit card.
+With Service CU’s My Cards feature, you can set spending alerts and get notifications about suspicious activity on your card.
 Because of their built-in security, credit cards are often used when traveling.
 Plus, you’ll usually get better rates for foreign exchange fees with credit cards than by exchanging currency.
 In fact, some credit cards offer no foreign transaction fees at all.

 Last but not least: Points, points, points.
 As you may have noticed from all the material that comes into both your physical and digital mailbox on a weekly basis, credit card vendors can have multiple points programs that reward you for spending with your credit card.
 Depending on your own lifestyle, you can pick a card that gives you cashback, travel points, discounts on specific vendors, or all of the above.
 Just watch out for monthly fees when it comes to some higher-end cards.